brian-j-smith/Mamba.jl/doc/samplers/rwm.rst

 Random Walk Metropolis (RWM)
 ----------------------------

-Simple random walk Metropolis-Hastings algorithm :cite:`hastings:1970:MCS,metropolis:1953:ESC` in which parameters are perturbed from their previous iteration by a user-specified amount.
-Simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.
+Random walk Metropolis-Hastings algorithm :cite:`hastings:1970:MCS,metropolis:1953:ESC` in which parameters are sampled from symmetric distributions centered around the current values.
+The sampler simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Model-Based Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. function:: RWM(params::Vector{Symbol}, delta::Vector{T<:Real})
+.. function:: RWM(params::Vector{Symbol}, scale::ElementOrVector{T<:Real}; \
+                  proposal::SymDistributionType=Normal)

-    Construct a ``Sampler`` object for random walk Metropolis sampling.
+    Construct a ``Sampler`` object for RWM sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

     **Arguments**

         * ``params`` : stochastic nodes to be updated with the sampler.
 Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``unlist()`` function.
-        * ``delta`` : parameters are perturbed from previous iteration by Uniform(-delta, delta).
+        * ``scale`` : scaling value or vector of the same length as the combined elements of nodes ``params`` for the ``proposal`` distribution.
+Values are relative to the unconstrained parameter space, where candidate draws are generated.
+        * ``proposal`` : symmetric distribution of type ``Biweight``, ``Cosine``, ``Epanechnikov``, ``Normal``, ``SymTriangularDist``, ``SymUniform``, or ``Triweight`` to be centered around current parameter values and used to generate proposal draws.
+Specified ``scale`` determines the standard deviations of Normal proposals and widths of the others.

     **Value**